Formal category theory in augmented virtual double categories: Exact cells

-defines each $K(z, gy)$ as the coend $\int^{x \in A} C(z, fx) \tens J(x, y)$ in $\V'$ (or, equivalently, in $\V$, provided that $\V \subset \V'$ preserves large colimits).
-If the latter coend, which exists in $\V'$, is known to be (isomorphic to) a $\V$"/object then by \thmref{left exactness and Beck-Chevalley} below the following are equivalent: $\phi$ satisfies the afore"/mentioned sufficient condition; $\phi$ satisfies the pointwise left Beck"/Chevalley condition; $\phi$ is pointwise left exact (\defref{left exact}).
+define each $K(z, gy)$ as the coend $\int^{x \in A} C(z, fx) \tens J(x, y)$ in $\V'$ (or, equivalently, in $\V$, provided that $\V \subset \V'$ preserves large colimits).
+If the latter coend, which exists in $\V'$, is known to be (isomorphic to) a $\V$"/object then by \thmref{left exactness and Beck-Chevalley} below the afore"/mentioned sufficient condition is equivalent to $\phi$ satisfying the pointwise left Beck"/Chevalley condition, as well as to $\phi$ being pointwise left exact (\defref{left exact}).

-In particular, specialising to $\Set \subset \Set'$ and assuming that $A$ is small, if $J = j_*$ and $K = k_*$ for functors $\map jAB$ and $\map kCD$, so that $\phi$ corresponds to a transformation $k \of f \Rar g \of j$ of functors, we find that our notion of pointwise left exactness coincides with the notion of `carr\'e exact' given in Definition~1.1 of \cite{Guitart80}; see condition BC' of Theorem~1.2 therein \end{example}
+In particular, specialising to $\Set \subset \Set'$ and assuming that $A$ is small, if $J = j_*$ and $K = k_*$ for functors $\map jAB$ and $\map kCD$, so that $\phi$ corresponds to a transformation $k \of f \Rar g \of j$ of functors, we find that our notion of pointwise left exactness coincides with the notion of `carr\'e exact' given in Definition~1.1 of \cite{Guitart80}; see condition BC' of Theorem~1.2 therein. \end{example}